How does this medication work? What will it do for me?

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each opaque green/opaque white capsule, printed with "M" on the cap and "105" on the body contains 10 mg of fluoxetine.
+Each opaque green and opaque white capsule, printed with "M" on the cap and "105" on the body contains 10 mg of fluoxetine.
 Nonmedicinal ingredients: lactose monohydrate, microcrystalline cellulose, colloidal silicon dioxide.
 The capsule shell contains FD&C Blue No. 1, FD&C Red No. 40, titanium dioxide, gelatin, and purified water.

-Each opaque green/opaque yellow capsule, printed with "M" on the cap and "106" in the body, contains 20 mg of fluoxetine.
+Each opaque green and opaque yellow capsule, printed with "M" on the cap and "106" on the body, contains 20 mg of fluoxetine.
 Nonmedicinal ingredients: lactose monohydrate, microcrystalline cellulose, colloidal silicon dioxide.
 The capsule shell contains FD&C Blue No. 1, FD&C Red No. 40, titanium dioxide, gelatin, and purified water.

 How should I use this medication?